Destiel: Dismissed by conventions and creators

 The ship became increasingly popular, with 15,000 fan fictions written about it by 2013, and actors Jensen Ackles and Misha Collins would get asked about it at fan conventions.
 Fans continued to encourage the series to have the two characters express romantic interest in each other despite often being met with hostility.

 At the 2013 Supernatural New JerseyCon, it was reported by fans that a convention organizer had prohibited shipping related questions because they allegedly made Ackles uncomfortable.
 During a panel, Collins was receptive to questions about Destiel.
 Later, one fan began to explain that they were bisexual and had noticed subtext within the show, leading Ackles to interrupt the fan, say he was "going to pretend [not to know] what the question was", and encouraged the fan not to "ruin it for everybody".
 This created controversy within the Supernatural fandom about whether such questions were invasive or whether the show's treatment of fans and LGBT characters was inappropriate, as well as leading to criticism of Ackles on social media.

 In 2014, a fan was banned from the fan event ChiCon for being an alleged safety threat to actors Ackles and Jared Padalecki due to shipping Destiel.
 Fandom members heavily criticized ChiCon, who later clarified that the fan was not banned from future conventions.

 In 2013, producer Chad Kennedy posted on Twitter the characters were unlikely to get together in the series.
 He explained that while he supported the idea of bisexual protagonists on television, it was not the intention for Dean and Castiel and that he would only support it if it served the story.
 This was met with controversy as Castiel had recently been involved in a story in which he had a sexual encounter with a woman that fans suggested did not serve the plot.
 Fans also suggested that the two characters being romantically involved would advance the plot of show.
-As a result, Kennedy received many negative messages, leading him to post again comparing himself to Damon Lindeloff, who had deleted his account after receiving backlash for sexism in the film Star Trek Into Darkness (2013), before deleting his own Twitter account.
+As a result, Kennedy received many negative messages, leading him to post again comparing himself to Damon Lindeloff, who after receiving backlash for sexism in the film Star Trek Into Darkness (2013), deleted his own Twitter account.
 Kennedy's departure from Twitter led some fans to accuse others of bullying him.
 He later returned to Twitter, saying that he simply needed time off after the incident.

+At a 2026 convention, both Ackles and Collins firmly denied Dean reciprocated Castiel's love, with both saying they wouldn't have found it believable.
+Ackles reaffirmed that he had never portrayed Dean as romantically in love with Castiel and added that, while filming Castiel's confession scene, he had played the scene as more a "familial situation, like if someone was coming out to their parents or their family."